scala/docs.scala-lang/_tour/tour-of-scala.md

 In practice, the development of domain-specific applications often requires domain-specific language extensions.
 Scala provides a unique combination of language mechanisms that make it straightforward to add new language constructs in the form of libraries.

 In many cases, this can be done without using meta-programming facilities such as macros.
-For example,
+For example:

 * [Implicit classes](/overviews/core/implicit-classes.html) allow adding extension methods to existing types.
 * [String interpolation](/overviews/core/string-interpolation.html) is user-extensible with custom interpolators.